Parent School Association:

 Brittany is the mother of two students: one going to kindergarten and the other one going to preschool at Two Rivers 4th St. Two Rivers is a great school.
 Her son really enjoys making new friends and she hopes her daughter will too!

-Kacey Murray is the mother of a first grader and a stay-at-home parent.
+Kacey is the mother of second grader Benjamin Murray.
 She is a strong believer in “It takes a village to raise a child,” and is so happy to be part of the Two Rivers village.
+Kacey volunteers as a Cat Adoption Counselor with local animal rescue group City Dogs & City Kitties.
 An avid reader, her favorite authors include Jane Austen, Agatha Christie, and Tana French.
 Kacey graduated from St. Mary’s College of Maryland and has been in the DC area for many years.
 She lives near Lincoln Park with her husband, son, and three cats.

 Chapter Leader: Kelly Lenis-Zerayesus